Cartagena, Colombia was the first city of our three month backpacking trip after we quit our jobs. It will always hold a special place in our hearts.

 As soon as I jumped off the boat, I was surrounded by a swarm of vendors trying to sell me every service available.
 One older man shoved an oyster in my hand, cracked it open and squeezed a lime over it.
 “Probar este, gratis!”
 Try it, free!

 *Note: We heard from someone later that they tried the supposedly “free” oyster, then was charged 5,000 pesos (enough for a decent meal).

 At the same time I had an oyster in hand, a woman squirted a glob of lotion on my shoulders and started rubbing them.
 “Masaje, señorita!”
 Massage ma'am!

 Yet another man tried to put a pearl bracelet around my wrist.

 Though we did wave off vendors most of the day, we eventually fell victim to massages.
-They felt amazing, but we had to tell the women to stop after about 20 minutes.
-They kept telling us we were “so tense because in America we work too much”, and they wanted to charge us more money.
+They felt good, but we had to tell the women to stop after about 20 minutes.
+They kept telling us we were “so tense because in America you work too much”, and they wanted to charge us more money.